-- Kirby Air Ride: In Free Run mode, where you can race an unlimited number of laps for good time, a star will follow the rout of your fastest lap in the current session.
+- Kirby Air Ride: In Free Run mode, where you can race an unlimited number of laps for good time, a star will follow the route of your fastest lap in the current session.

 - The Gourmet Race in Kirby Super Star.
 Instead of a transparent Kirby replaying your fastest run, a flashing star is used as the ghost.
 The Updated Re-release Kirby Super Star Ultra does use a ghost, however.

 - Runman Race Around The World has the option to save level ghosts.
 Keeping in the game's hand-drawn appearance, however, the ghost always appears as a little hand-drawn bedsheet-style ghost that traces whatever you did that run while holding up a sign with a picture of the character you were using.